josmar-crwdstffng/angular/aio/content/guide/web-worker.md

 # Background processing using web workers

 [Web workers](https://developer.mozilla.org/docs/Web/API/Web_Workers_API) lets you run CPU-intensive computations in a background thread, freeing the main thread to update the user interface.
-If you find your application performs a lot of computations, such as generating CAD drawings or doing heavy geometrical calculations, using web workers can help increase your application's performance.
+If you find your application performs a lot of computations, such as generating CAD drawings or doing heavy geometrical calculations, using web workers can help increase the performance of your application.

 <div class="alert is-helpful">

-The CLI does not support running Angular itself in a web worker.
+The CLI does not support running Angular in a web worker.

 </div>